STATEMENT OF PHILOSOPHY

 penalty to 25% (minimum penalty for first offense is one game).
 For determining the number of games, if % does not figure out to a whole number (i.e. 1, 2, 4, etc.), then the number of games will be determined by the following method: Up to and including .5 will be rounded down (i.e. 1.4 will be a one game suspension); .51 and up will be rounded up (i.e. 1.6 will be a two game suspension).

 If the athlete is a captain, they will lose that position for the remainder of the season.

-A meeting between the Principal, Athletic Director, and athlete before returning to competition is mandatory.
+A meeting between the Principal, Athletic Coordinator, and athlete before returning to competition is mandatory.

-Furthermore, the Athletic Director reserves the right to push to the next tier (50% of the scheduled season) if the athlete is dishonest or maintains a negative attitude.
+Furthermore, the Athletic Coordinator reserves the right to push to the next tier (100% of the scheduled season) if the athlete is dishonest or maintains a negative attitude.

-Furthermore, the Athletic Director reserves the right to push to the next tier (suspension from participation for 12 months) if the athlete is dishonest or maintains a negative attitude.
+Furthermore, the Athletic Coordinator reserves the right to push to the next tier (suspension from all participation for 12 months) if the athlete is dishonest or maintains a negative attitude.

-C) Third Offense (same school year) – Suspension from participation (practice and competition) for 12 months from the date of the offense.
+C) Third Offense (with in 12 months of last offense) – Suspension from participation (practice and competition) for 12 months from the date of the offense.